 The use of the "lex" namespace facilitates the interoperability of information systems used in the Public Administration at the national and international level.
 Moreover it allows the distribution of the legal information towards a federated architecture.
 In such an architecture, documents are directly managed by the issuing authorities, with resulting benefits in information authenticity, quality and currency.
-A shared identification mechanism resources guarantees that a distributed system will be as efficient and effective as a comparable centralized system.
+A shared identification mechanism of resources guarantees that a distributed system will be as efficient and effective as a comparable centralized system.

-Creators of Internet content that references legal materials including publishers operating well outside the traditional arenas of legal publishing - benefit by the registration of the namespace because facilitates the linking of legal documents, whether by manual or automated means, and reduces the cost of maintaining documents that contain such references.
+Creators of Internet content that references legal materials including publishers operating well outside the traditional arenas of legal publishing - benefit by the registration of the namespace because it facilitates the linking of legal documents, whether by manual or automated means, and reduces the cost of maintaining documents that contain such references.

-Any citizen or organisation with Internet web browser capability will be entitled to access the namespace and its associated application, registers, and resolution services, to facilitate document access.
+Any citizen or organisation with Internet web browser capability will have the possibility to use the namespace and its associated application, registers, and resolution services, to facilitate document access (if available).